Spafford (band): Festivals

 At the Sweetwater 420 Fest at Centennial Olympic Park in Atlanta, Georgia, Spafford performed alongside a lineup that included the String Cheese Incident, Tedeschi Trucks Band, Joe Russo's Almost Dead, and Greensky Bluegrass.
 Spafford also returned to the Summer Camp Music Festival in Chillicothe, Illinois alongside moe., Phil Lesh & the Terrapin Family Band, and Cypress Hill.
 Spafford's first Bonnaroo appearance is billed with artists including Eminem, Muse and the Killers.
 Additionally, the band made its debut appearance at Firefly with Kendrick Lamar and Arctic Monkeys, The Peach Music Festival (featuring Phil Lesh, Gov't Mule and Joe Russo's Almost Dead), and Lockn' (featuring Umphrey's McGee, Widespread Panic, and Dead & Co.).

 In May 2020, Spafford performed for Quarantine Comes Alive, a virtual music festival benefitting the COVID-19 Relief Fund that raised over $170,000 in proceeds.

-Spafford will return to the Peach Music Festival in 2021 with artists including Oysterhead and Warren Haynes.
-They will also headline the Moon Dance Music Festival in Gleason, WI and play the Bottlerock festival in Napa Valley alongside Guns N' Roses, Stevie Nicks, and the Foo Fighters.
+Spafford returned to the Peach Music Festival in 2021 with artists including Oysterhead and Warren Haynes.
+They will also headlined the Moon Dance Music Festival in Gleason, WI and played the Bottlerock festival in Napa Valley alongside Guns N' Roses, Stevie Nicks, and the Foo Fighters.

 Spafford has engaged several notable live collaborations during live sets with artists including Karl Denson; Aron Magner; Brendan Bayliss; and Jennifer Hartswick, Natalie Cressman, and James Casey of Trey Anastasio Band.

 Recordings

-Spafford's recording history includes an eclectic mix of studio (e.g. Spafford [2012]; For Amusement Only [2018]; The Gaff Tapes [2019]), live (e.g. Live Vol. 1-3 [2015, 2016, 2020]; A Taste of Fall [2017]; Live at the Drive-In [2020]), and improvisational works (e.g. Abaculus [2017]; Chapel Jam [2019]; The Big Field Sessions [2021]).
+Spafford's recording history includes an eclectic mix of studio (e.g. Spafford [2012]; For Amusement Only [2018]; The Gaff Tapes [2019]); Simple Mysteries [2022]); live (e.g. Live Vol. 1-3 [2015, 2016, 2020]; A Taste of Fall [2017]; Live at the Drive-In [2020]; Live Wax Vol. 1 [2023]; and improvisational works (e.g. Abaculus [2017]; Chapel Jam [2019]; The Big Field Sessions [2021]).
 The band makes video and audio recordings of many of their live shows available shortly after each event for their large and growing fanbase.

 The first Spafford studio album was self-titled, released in 2012, and the band termed it "traditional."

 In 2017, Spafford released the hour-long, single track Abaculus: An Improvisational Experience, culled from a continuous jam the band recorded at their rehearsal space called "The Pound."

-Among the live recordings that Spafford has made available, the band has released three studio albums, the most recent of which were For Amusement Only, which was released in spring 2018 and The Gaff Tapes, which was released in fall 2019.
+Among the live recordings that Spafford has made available, the band has released several studio albums, including For Amusement Only, which was released in spring 2018, The Gaff Tapes, which was released in fall 2019, and Simple Mysteries, which was released in Fall 2022.